Loading lesson…

 When you type a message into a chatbot, that text travels to a server owned by the AI company.
 It is stored — usually for at least 30 days, sometimes much longer — as part of the conversation log.
 Many AI companies have human reviewers who look at a sample of conversations to check for safety issues or to improve the model.
 Your conversation may also be used as training data for future versions of the AI, depending on the company's policies and whether you opted out.
 Governments can also subpoena company records, which means your AI chat logs could theoretically become part of a legal case.
 None of this means you should never use AI.
 It does mean you should think about AI like a shared notebook, not a personal diary.
 The safest mental model: type only things you would be comfortable saying in a school hallway.
 If you need to process something deeply personal, a trusted friend, a school counselor, or a journal are better choices.

-What is the core idea behind "AI Conversations Are Not Truly Private"?
+What is the main idea of "AI Conversations Are Not Truly Private"?

-Which best describes the scope of "AI Conversations Are Not Truly Private"?
+Which concept is most central to "AI Conversations Are Not Truly Private"?